Equivariant $K$-theory, affine Grassmannian and perfection: Perfect fixed-point schemes and trace maps

 \end{example} \begin{proof} For the point, the trace map is an isomorphism concentrated in degree zero.
 The same follows for $\P(\eE)$ by the projective bundle formula for $K(-, k)$ and $HH(-, k)$.
 This isomorphism is compatible with Frobenius pullback and taking the colimit along it is exact.
 Hence $K^T(Y) \to HH^T(Y, k)$ is still an isomorphism supported in degree zero.

-The explicit presentation follows by projective bundle formula for $\P(\eE)$ and by noting that perfection kills nilpotence (so weight multiplicities don't contribute). \end{proof}
+The explicit presentation follows by the projective bundle formula for $\P(\eE)$ and by noting that perfection discards nilpotence (so weight multiplicities don't contribute). \end{proof}

-Finally, let us record how this plays out for perfect stratified projective bundles. \begin{lemma} Let $X \in \Sch^{\pfp, T}_k$ and $\eF \in \Qcoh^T(X)$ which comes as pullback from a coherent sheaf $\eF_0 \in \Coh^{T_0}(X_0)$ on some finitely presented model $X_0 \in \Sch^{\fp, T_0}_k$.
-Let $Y = \Grass_X(\eF, 1)_{\perf}$ be the associated perfect relative Grassmannian.
-Then $K^T(X)$ is a natural direct summand of $K^T(Y)$; similarly for other localizing invariants and natural maps between them. \end{lemma} \begin{proof} We can write $\eF_0$ as $\eH_0$ of a $T_0$-equivariant perfect complex on $X_0$ of Tor-amplitude $[1, 0]$.
+Finally, let us record how this plays out for perfect stratified projective bundles. \begin{lemma} Let $X \in \Sch^{\pfp, T}_k$ and $\eF \in \Qcoh^T(X)$.
+Assume there is a finitely presented model $X_0 \in \Sch^{\fp, T_0}_k$ with an ample family of line bundles so that $\eF$ is a pullback of a coherent sheaf $\eF_0 \in \Coh^{T_0}(X_0)$.
+Let $Y = \Grass_X(\eF, 1)_{\perf}$ be the associated perfect stratified Grassmannian.
+Then $K^T(X)$ is a natural direct summand of $K^T(Y)$; similarly for other localizing invariants and natural maps between them. \end{lemma} \begin{proof} By the assumptions on $X_0$, the quotient stack $T_0 \backslash X_0$ has the resolution property \cite[\S 2]{Tho87}.
+We can thus write $\eF_0$ as the zeroth homology $\eH_0$ of a $T_0$-equivariant perfect complex on $X_0$ of Tor-amplitude $[1, 0]$.
 Pulling this back to $X$ presents $\eF$ on $X$ as $\eH_0$ of a $T$-equivariant perfect complex $\eE$ of Tor-amplitude $[1, 0]$.
 Now we can form the derived enhancement $\Grass_X(\eE, 1)$ of $\Grass_X(\eF, 1)$ of \cite{Jia22a, Jia22b} and apply Recollection \ref{recollection: semiorthogonal decompositions and localizing invariants} and Proposition \ref{proposition: K-theory and derived grassmannians}.
 This remains true after perfection by exactness of the Frobenius colimit.
-Since perfection kills the derived structure, the final statement indeed features the classical $Y = \Grass_X(\eF, 1)_{\perf} = \Grass_X(\eE, 1)_{\perf}$. \end{proof}
+Since perfection discards the derived structure, the final statement indeed features the classical $Y = \Grass_X(\eF, 1)_{\perf} = \Grass_X(\eE, 1)_{\perf}$. \end{proof}